Towards a Minimal Stabilizer ZX-calculus: Introduction

 Here, we extend this work by showing that most of the remaining rules are indeed necessary, i.e.\ they cannot be derived from the other rules.
 Yet for two rules, the question of their necessity remains open; this includes the bialgebra rule which formalises the notion of complementary bases and thus plays core role in the language.

-Having shown previously that meta-rules like `colour symmetry' and `upside-down symmetry', which were considered as axioms in previous versions of the language, can in fact be derived, we now consider the `only the topology matters' rule, which means that two diagrams represent the same matrix whenever one can be transformed into the other by moving components around without changing their connections.
+Furthermore, we consider the `only the connectivity matters' rule, which means that two diagrams represent the same matrix whenever one can be transformed into the other by moving components around without changing their connections.
 This meta-rule is an essential property of quantum diagrammatic reasoning, and refines the axioms of the ambient compact closed category.
 Indeed, the axioms of a compact closed category guarantee that two isomorphic diagrams are equivalent \cite{selinger_survey_2010}.
-Roughly speaking, the `only the topology matters' meta-rule implies additionally that any two inputs or outputs of a generator can be freely exchanged.
-We show that a single additional explicit rewrite rule is sufficient to derive the meta-rule `only the topology matters' from the simplified stabilizer \ZX-calculus together with the axioms of the ambient compact closed category (Section \ref{s:compact_closed}).
+The `only the connectivity matters' meta-rule implies additionally that any two inputs or outputs of a generator can be freely exchanged.
+We show that a single additional explicit rewrite rule is sufficient to derive the symmetries of the generators, and thus the meta-rule `only the connectivity matters', from the simplified stabilizer \ZX-calculus together with the axioms of the ambient compact closed category (Section \ref{s:compact_closed}).
 More surprisingly, we show that a weaker ambient category is enough, namely a braided autonomous category (Section \ref{s:braided_category}).
-Graphically, this means that 3-dimensional isotopy is enough to derive the `only the topology matters' meta-rule.
+Graphically, this means that 3-dimensional isotopy is enough to derive the `only the connectivity matters' meta-rule.

 A preliminary version of this work has been published in the proceedings of the QPL'16 conference \cite{BPW16}.
 Soundness and completeness of the simplified \ZX-calculus are proved in \cite{BPW16}, together with the minimality of the scalar axioms (IV$'$) and (ZO$'$).
 In the present extended version, we prove the necessity of (almost) all the other rules of the language (section \ref{necessity}), and we also consider the simplification of the ambient category (section \ref{s:simplified_category}).